Emergency Crews respond to a structure fire in Harrison County

-CLARKSBURG, W.Va- Emergency crews are currently on the scene of a working structure fire in Harrison County.
+ENTERPRISE W.V.A- Emergency crews are currently on scene of a working structure fire in Harrison County.

-According to the Harrison County 9111 Communication Center, first responders was alerted about the fire at 2:49 a.m Tuesday Morning on Harrison street in Clarksburg.
+According to the Harrison County 911 Communication Center, first responders was alerted about the fire at 1:14 a.m Thursday on Hood Ave in Enterprise .

 At this time there are no injuries being reported and the cause of the fire is unknown.